Mykalgitswaves/vae_blogpost/README.md

 A while back i tested a bunch of different approaches to mapping scent sentences into 3d using umap.
 I looked into VAE's to see which ones could help me detangle sentence transformer embeddings that represented short descriptions of perfumes.
 The goal was to map a perfume's scent into a navigatable 3d space.

 **My hypothesis**
-Do Vae's provide some kind of added value on top of plain old scemantic similarity for better understanding perfume scent descriptions:
+Do Vae's provide some kind of added value on top of raw embeddings for better understanding perfume scent descriptions:

 1) Establish a baseline for how well sentence transformer embedding's + cosine similarity can find similar perfumes.